TSO-AG/OpenFrontend.Framework/site/content/components/dropdowns.md

 Dropdowns are toggleable, contextual overlays for displaying lists of links and more.
 They're made interactive with the included Bootstrap dropdown JavaScript plugin.
 They're toggled by clicking, not by hovering; this is [an intentional design decision](https://markdotto.com/2012/02/27/bootstrap-explained-dropdowns/).

-Dropdowns are built on a third party library, [Popper](https://popper.js.org/), which provides dynamic positioning and viewport detection.
-Be sure to include [popper.min.js]({{< param "cdn.popper" >}}) before Bootstrap's JavaScript or use `bootstrap.bundle.min.js` / `bootstrap.bundle.js` which contains Popper.
-Popper isn't used to position dropdowns in navbars though as dynamic positioning isn't required.

 ## Accessibility

 The [<abbr title="Web Accessibility Initiative">WAI</abbr> <abbr title="Accessible Rich Internet Applications">ARIA</abbr>](https://www.w3.org/TR/wai-aria/) standard defines an actual [`role="menu"` widget](https://www.w3.org/TR/wai-aria/#menu), but this is specific to application-like menus which trigger actions or functions. <abbr title="Accessible Rich Internet Applications">ARIA</abbr> menus can only contain menu items, checkbox menu items, radio button menu items, radio button groups, and sub-menus.